j-winko/j-winko/README.md

 - 🌱 I’m currently learning how to conduct data analysis using Python and SQL.
 - 👯 I’m looking to collaborate on any open source projects related to KYC/EDD, AML, financial crime prevention, fraud, etc.
 - 🤔 I’m looking for help with finding resources to learn Python and SQL.
 - 💬 Ask me about my current projects.
-I'm currently developing a KYC Analyst Dashboard and a training platform for learning different financial crime scenarios.
+I'm currently developing a KYC Analyst Dashboard and a training platform for writing SARs.
+  I'm also working on a personal website to display my projects.
 - 📫 How to reach me: github message or by LinkedIn: https://www.linkedin.com/in/jnwinko/.